Skip to content

 The previous way of having Snakemake send jobs to the nodes using a profile (--profile $SMK_PROFILE_SLURM) is still functional but deprecated.
 You should ideally move to the native executor described below, and report any issues to the list.

-Snakemake features a native Slurm executor, which will send jobs to Slurm instead of running them locally.
-To use it simply add the --slurm argument to your snakemake command.
+Snakemake features a Slurm executor plugin, which will send jobs to Slurm instead of running them locally.
+After installing it, simply add the --executor slurm argument to your snakemake command.

 Note